 June, July, August and November may provide some rain showers and misty weather, as these are the times of the long and short rains.

-Please see our Safari Traveler Checklist for a complete list.
-However, in general, long-sleeved, lightweight shirts and trousers, with a sweater and/or light jacket are appropriate for the evenings.
+In general, long-sleeved, lightweight shirts and trousers/shorts, with a sweater and/or light jacket are appropriate for the evenings.
 Shorts and t-shirts are suitable for the hotter days, as dress is casual.

 A good pair of walking shoes or boots is advisable when out on walks.
 However, within the camps, lodges, light footwear may be worn.

-Neutral colors, such as grey, khaki, browns or greens, are best; bright colors and patterns, including white, can spook animals and birds.
+Neutral colours, such as grey, khaki, browns or greens, are best; bright colours and patterns, including white, can spook animals and birds.
 Try to avoid black or navy blue as these can attract tsetse fly.

-Some lodges and hotels have swimming pools and thus a swimming costume may be required.
+Some lodges and hotels have swimming pools so a swimming costume may be required.
 A lightweight rain jacket is useful; a wide-brimmed hat is vital.

 In Kenya the currency is the Kenyan Shilling (Kes).
 UK Sterling, the Euro and the US Dollar are freely exchangeable at most major banks and hotels.
 MasterCard and Visa are widely accepted in large hotels; American Express has limited acceptance.
-Many of the smaller hotels and most camps and lodges do not accept credit cards.
-Traveler’s checks are also accepted.
 We would suggest changing some money at the airport upon arrival as ready access to banks is difficult when on safari.

 A passport valid for at least six months beyond your planned departure is required for foreign citizens to enter Kenya.
 Visa requirements should be checked with your consulate or embassy.
-You should keep your passport, cash and travelers checks with you at all times.
+You should keep your passport with you at all times.
 Visas are easily and quickly obtained upon arrival at the airport and do not need to be obtained in advance.